BrightspaceUI/icons/README.md

 Disadvantages:
 - requires Google Polymer
-- default color (tungsten) must be set
+- default color (ferrite) must be set
 - size must be set
 - no automatic support for right-to-left icons